 Day 1 – Arrival & Departure into Eternity Fjord

-Upon arrival in the town of Maniitsoq, we will board and settle into the ship M/V Terschelling, meet the crew, and attend a safety briefing.
+Upon arrival in the town of Maniitsoq, we will board and settle into the ship M/V Balto, meet the crew, and attend a safety briefing.
 If time allows, we’ll go for an evening ski before beginning our journey into Eternity Fjord.

 Days 2–6 – Ski Touring the Fjords